Walking past Maastricht architecture with Nicole Maurer

 -

 "The Provincial Government of Limburg is definitely a favourite architectural hotspot.
 It is a standout on the city skyline for a reason.
 Designed by architect Gerard Snelder in the early 1980s, what many people don't know is that the garden near the Provincial House is also worth visiting.
 You can walk through it and see the building from all sides.
 The garden is home to several works of art by mostly Limburg artists.
-Moreover, the walk there is also great fun if you do it on the East side of the Maas(Wyck), as it leads you past the Céramique district, also known as Maastricht's architecture district, including architect Aldo Rossi's iconic Bonnefantenmuseum."
+Moreover, the walk there is also great fun if you do it on the East side of the Meuse(Wyck), as it leads you past the Céramique district, also known as Maastricht's architecture district, including architect Aldo Rossi's iconic Bonnefantenmuseum."

 -